About us

 Please see our Annual Reports for details about our program activities, financials and measures of success.

 Animals are central to our lives.
 We rely on them for companionship, clothing, food, medicine, sport, and spirituality.
 We live with them in our homes, farms, cities, towns, and wilderness areas.
+We share millions of years of evolutionary history.
 We compete for the same basic needs: air, food, water, shelter, room to move, and each other.
-After millions of years of shared evolutionary history, our species is now the dominant animal.
+Our success as a species depends on theirs.
 Sadly, our actions have had dire consequences for most of the other animals on Earth.
 Few will survive our massive presence unless we intervene.
-At Creature Conserve, we define wildlife conservation as taking action to live in balance with wild animals and protect the habitats that sustain them and us.

-GROWING ART-SCI PATHWAYS FOR WILDLIFE CONSERVATION
+MAKING ART-SCI PATHWAYS for WILDLIFE CONSERVATION ACCESSIBLE

 OUR WORK